lukrizal/docker-laravel/README.md

 $ bash re-create.sh
 ```

+<em>Take note that there is an <a href="https://github.com/dduportal-dockerfiles/docker-compose/issues/1">issue</a> on mounting volume on Windows.
+A work around is to prefix with a slash all directory related options.
+You can also
+use the script `re-create.for.windows.sh` when working with Windows with this repo</em>.

 ** Getting Started
 <p>Initially you need to put up the services using docker-compose then from that
 you may stop, pause or start them.
 See the following commands below or you may